miguelfdezc/fullstack-assignment/services/front-end/README.md

 This is a basic Angular 14 project that was generated with [Angular CLI](https://github.com/angular/angular-cli).
 It is provided as a template in case you want a jumpstart.
-It already has a `forex` module with routing and localization in place so that you can implement there the UI.
+It already has a `forex` module with routing and localization in place so you can implement there the UI.

 The following libraries are included in case you want to use it: